 Plan to Join Us at the MEA Annual Conference, March 22-26, 2021

-Still, we anticipate nearly 400 research presentations, including sessions organized by the Association of Environmental and Resource Economists (AERE), the Committee for the Status of Women in the Economics Profession (CSWEP), the Society of Labor Economists (SOLE), and the Federal Reserve Economic Database (FRED), among others.
-Members from all over the US as well as Canada, China, Denmark, Germany, Japan, Sweden, Switzerland, Turkey, United Arab Emirates, and the United Kingdom will present their research.
-In addition to distinguished faculty and professionals in the field of economics and business administration, we again have papers from many PhD students as well as special undergraduate sessions.
+This year, we have over 400 research presentations in our program, including sessions organized by the Association of Environmental and Resource Economists (AERE), the Committee for the Status of Women in the Economics Profession (CSWEP), the Society of Labor Economists (SOLE), and the Federal Reserve Economic Database (FRED), among others.
+Members from all over the US as well as Canada, China, Japan, Turkey, United Arab Emirates, and the United Kingdom will present their research.
+In addition to distinguished faculty and professionals in the field of economics and business administration, we have papers from many PhD students as well as special sessions designed for undergraduate students.

 Conference Registration Fees: